srazash/dsazig/Notes.md

 Each row confirms to O(N) but as with have draw every column within that row we square our time complexity, and therefore it is O(N^2).

-Likewise, if we were to introduce a third dimention and work with a matrix our complexity would be O(N^3).
+Likewise, if we were to introduce a third dimension and work with a matrix our complexity would be O(N^3).

-Quicksort conforms to O(NlogN).
+Quick sort conforms to O(NlogN).

 Binary tree search conforms to O(logN).